catgoose/do-the-needful.nvim/README.md

 })
 ```

-Telescope options can also be passed into `please` or `actions` to override the
-above set defaults:
+Pass in Telescope options to `please` or `actions` to override the above set defaults:

 ```lua
 require("do-the-needful").please({ winblend = 5 })